All You Need To Know Before Getting A Dog Or Cat

 All dogs should be microchipped, neutered and vaccinated.

 REMEMBER - all dogs are different.
-Just like people have different traits and personalities, dogs are very similar.
+Just like people, dogs have different traits and personalities.

 Cats are very independent and although some people keep their cat indoors, it is beneficial they have access to outside space to roam and explore.
 Because of their exploratory nature, all cats should be neutered and microchipped as they could easily end up pregnant or go missing.